Updated August 2020

 Seu Pizza Illuminati: One of Rome’s most popular recent openings, Seu Pizza Illuminati is located near Porta Portese in Trastevere and offers a modern, minimalist dining experience in the city.
 The fritti here are superb (try the “parmiggggianina”, a deep-fried slice of eggplant parmesan) and the pizzas are tantalizing as well, with quality ingredients and a satisfying crust.

-Piccolo Buco: It’s hard to find good restaurants near the city’s main attractions but Piccolo Buco is an exception.
+Piccolo Buco: It’s hard to find good restaurants near the city’s main attractions so Piccolo Buco is a welcome exception.
 This Neapolitan pizzeria is one of the few decent places to dine near the Trevi Fountain.
-Like it’s name suggests, it’s a small spot and although it has a menu hanging outdoors (normally a major red flag), it makes for a good meal in one of the most touristy neighborhoods of the city.
+Like it’s name suggests, it’s a small spot and makes for a good meal in one of the most touristy neighborhoods of the city.